Venice is the capital city of the Veneto region located in northeast Italy.

 As for any other city in the world, it’s always suggested to use your common sense and take extra precautions in specific situations or places.

-Largely crowded streets and attractions, such as during the Carnival, represent one of those situations where you need to watch out for possible petty thieves.
+Crowded streets and attractions, such as during the Carnival, represent one of those situations where you need to be wary of petty thieves.
+Taking precautions, and planning ahead, will make your trip stress-free and more enjoyable.

-With all the unique things to do in Venice literally waiting for you to explore, don’t delay your trip and be confident in booking your trip today!
+With all the unique things to do in Venice literally waiting for you to explore, don’t delay your trip and be as confident as ever when booking your trip!

 📌 Like this guide?
 Tap to Pin it…